zwbx/SHIFT-Continuous_Test_Time_Adaptation/README.md

                 ...
     ```
 </details>
+## train your own source model
+refer to our another (repo)[]
 ## License
 Non-commercial.
-Code is heavily based on Cotta, MMSegmentaion.
+Code is heavily based on Cotta, MMSegmentaion 0.11.